-- > Overheat protection: For Ordinary Location rated units one Klixon thermostat located at the top of the element mounting panel will shut down the heating elements if the temperature at the top of the heat exchanger rises above approx. 65°C. For Hazardous Location rated units additional thermostats on each element will cut power when the skin temperature of the elements reaches approx. 107°C. - Low Temperature Shut Down: When the sensor at the discharge of the blower heater senses temperature lower than 0°C (typically) the unit will go into a "Low Temp." shut down condition to prevent freezing of the ventilated space.
-See sequence of operations for more information. - > Discharge Temperature Sensor: Monitors the discharge temperature to regulate the heating elements to maintain a preset discharge temperature of between +6°C to +18°C with an adjustable 5° range (Example: A +6°C preset discharge temperature would be adjustable from +5°C to +10°C and +15°C preset temp, would be adjustable from +13°C to +18°C). - > Auto Reset: The blower heater will automatically reset when temperatures reach +2°C (typically) after a "Low Temp." shut down has occurred and after the elements have sufficiently cooled from an "Overheat" condition. - Fan Boost Start: Provides a momentary full output voltage to the fan for cold start-up. - Proof of Fan Rotation: Provides an indication when the fan is no longer running and activates remote alarms when the optional alarm module is included. - > Staged Heating: Staged heating is only provided for the larger SMDH/IMDH/WMDH/OWMDH series and the SRVDH/IRVDH/WRVDH/OWRVDH series blower heaters to prevent high current draw and reduce power consumption when not required.
-Stage 2 and Stage 3 heating elements will only be used if Stage 1 is not able to maintain the preset discharge temperature setting and only as required to maintain this discharge temperature. - > CSA Certified: Dexon blower heaters are CSA certified for Class 1, Div.
-2, Gas Groups C & D Locations, Temp.
-Code T2C and for Ordinary Locations.
+- ➤ Overheat protection: For Ordinary Location rated units one Klixon thermostat located at the top of the element mounting panel will shut down the heating elements if temperature at the top of the heat exchanger rises above approx. 65°C. For Hazardous Location rated units additional thermostats on each element will cut power when the skin temperature of the elements reaches approx. 107°C. - ➤ Low Temperature Shut Down: When the sensor at the discharge of the blower heater senses temperature lower than 0°C (typically) the unit will go into a "Low Temp." shut down condition to prevent freezing of the ventilated space.
+See sequence of operations for more information. - ➤ Discharge Temperature Sensor: Monitors the discharge temperature to regulate the heating elements to maintain a preset discharge temperature of between +6°C to +18°C with an adjustable 5° range (Example: A +6°C preset discharge temperature would be adjustable from +5°C to +10°C and +15°C preset temp. would be adjustable from +13°C to +18°C). - ➤ Auto Reset: The blower heater will automatically reset when temperatures reach +2°C (typically) after a "Low Temp." shut down has occurred and after the elements have sufficiently cooled from an "Overheat" condition. - ➤ Regulated Velocity: An airflow sensor at the discharge measures the air velocity and interfaces with the main controller to adjust the fan voltage as required, to maintain the adjustable preset velocity.
+The status board provides indication of the "Set Level" (preset velocity) versus the real time "Running Level". - ➤ No Air Indication: A "No Air" condition will be indicated when the "Running Level" reaches its maximum and there is further airflow, when the fan fails or when a "Low Temp." shut down condition has occurred. - > Fan Boost Start: Provides a momentary full output voltage to the fan for cold start-up. - ➤ Staged Heating: Staged heating is only provided for the larger IRVDH/WRVDH/OWRVDH series blower heaters to prevent high current draw and reduce power consumption when not required.
+Stage 2 and Stage 3 heating elements will only be used if Stage 1 is not able to maintain the preset discharge temperature setting and only as required to maintain this discharge temperature. - ➤ CSA Certified: Dexon blower heaters are CSA certified for Class 1, Div.
+2, Gas Groups C & D, Temp.
+Code T2C Locations and for Ordinary Locations.
 Any modifications to existing certified units will require special CSA approvals/certification.